derian-cordoba/secure-keys-generator/docs/index.md

 #### From Environment Variables

-You can export them directly as environment variables.
+You can define the keys in the `.env` file or export the keys as environment variables.

 ```bash
 export SECURE_KEYS_IDENTIFIER="github-token,api_key,firebaseToken"